fsvreddit/modmail-userinfo/README.md

 * Recently removed comments in the current subreddit
 * Recent subreddit posts
 * Toolbox usernotes or Reddit native mod notes
+* The user's top posts by karma anywhere on Reddit
+* The user's most recent mod log entries

 Any combination of the above options can be configured.
 If any of them return data, then a summary will be generated.